What is a Notary Public?

-No. When making and certifying copies of an original document, the Notary Public only needs to see the original of the document to be certified.
+Not you, but your document does.
+When making and certifying copies of an original document, the notary public only needs to see the original of the document being certified.
 You can make arrangements with us to have your documents sent to us.

 A notarized copy is a photocopy of an original document that has been certified by a notary public to be a true and accurate copy of the original document.
 A notarized copy is sometimes referred to as a certified copy.

-An oath is when a person swears that the contents of a document are true and correct.
-A solemn declaration is when a person solemnly declares that the contents of a document are true and correct.
+An oath is when a person swears that a statement is true and correct.
+A solemn declaration is when a person solemnly declares that a statement is true and correct.
 An oath and a solemn declaration have essentially the same legal effect.